Stargazers-Consulting-LLC/creampie/humans/tasks/backend/STOCK-003-add-api-endpoints.md

 ## Description
 Add new API endpoints for requesting stock tracking and managing tracked stocks.

+## Before Resuming Work:
+- [ ] Are there unused imports?
+- [ ] Are the legal notices correct?
+- [ ] Can we move anything into a module level constants file?
+- [ ] Are there constants in the tests that should be moved?

 ## Acceptance Criteria
 - [x] Add `POST /stock-data/track` endpoint for requesting stock tracking
 - [ ] Add `GET /stock-data/tracked` endpoint for listing tracked stocks (admin)